ganeshpendela/Blogify-Dynamic-Blog-Management-System/README.md

 ## Live Preview
-[Click here](https://blogify-dynamic-blog-management-system.onrender.com) for a live preview of Blogify.
+[Click here](https://blogify-dynamic-blog-management-system.onrender.com) for a live preview of Blogify, **it takes a minute to load(since deployed in a free server)** .

 ## Features